babashka/fs/README.md

 ### creation-time
 Depending on which OS and JDK version you are running, `creation-time` might return unexpected results.
 As of this writing, our testing has revealed:

 - Windows - returns creation time as expected
-- macOS
-  - after Java 17 returns creation time as expected
+- macOS - returns creation time as expected
-  - otherwise returns modified time
-- Linux
-  - before Java 17 returns modified time
-  - otherwise returns creation time
+- Linux - returns modified time before JDK 17, otherwise returns creation time as expected

 See [JDK-8316304](https://bugs.openjdk.org/browse/JDK-8316304).